blackcoffeerobotics/gazebo-ros-actor-plugin/README.md

 - `linear_velocity`: Speed at which actor moves along path during path-following.
 - `angular_tolerance`: Maximum allowable difference in orientation between actor's current and desired orientation during rotational alignment.
 - `angular_velocity`: Speed at which actor rotates to achieve desired orientation during rotational alignment.
+- `default_rotation`: Angle offset for the skin collada files.
+Set to `1.57` by default, should be changed depending on the skin.

 ## ROS API